-- Avoid anything with caffeine on the day of the test, because caffeine can affect the test results.
+- Avoid anything with caffeine on the day of the test because it can affect the test results.

 - Take your usual medications unless instructed otherwise.

-If you're supposed to sleep during your EEG test, your doctor may ask you to sleep less or even avoid sleep entirely the night before your EEG.
+- If you're supposed to sleep during your EEG test, your doctor might ask you to sleep less or avoid sleep the night before your test.